UofUEpiBio/ipsd/README.md

 It is recommended to place IPSD behind a reverse proxy, and run all communication over HTTPS/TLS.
 You can use [Nginx](https://nginx.org/) or [Caddy](https://caddyserver.com/) for this.

+## Disclaimer

+The authors of this software, nor any organization they are associated with, may be held responsible--legally and morally--for any damages caused by this software.